skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 Some constraints have to be satisfied, e.g. you should not take some article for which already a RTutor problem set has been created.

-## 2. Take a look at an existing interactive problem set
+## Step 2: Take a look at an existing interactive problem set

 (Note: You can swap steps 2 or 3)
 On the Github page of RTutor [https://github.com/skranz/RTutor](https://github.com/skranz/RTutor) you find links to several RTutor problem sets that have been created as part of a Bachelor- or Master thesis.
 Try installing one or more problem sets from their Github page and try them out.
 This helps you to get an idea, how problems could be structured, which elements you like, and which you like less.
 Also you can learn a bit more R. For starts, I would recommend: